Actions we take today should not compromise the outcomes received by investors tomorrow.

 Our approach to climate change has received international recognition via the Asset Owners Disclosure Project (AODP) which has ranked First State Super with a AAA rating and the third highest rating globally.

 In addition to being a signatory to the United Nations Principles of Responsible Investment, we are signatories to the recent Climate Action 100+, which was launched recently at the One Planet Summit in Paris.
 This program seeks to engage the world’s largest green-house gas emitting companies on climate action.

 Proxy votingShow more

-View our proxy voting policy and voting summary for Australian shares and International shares.
+More information on our approach and our proxy voting summary for Australian shares and International shares.